 For battery you have two options 56WHr for the base model and 97WHr for the dedicated GPU model.
 The 56Whr version comes with a 90W USB-C adapter and the 97Whr version comes with a 130W USB-C adapter.
 Battery life in our test has been good with approximately 8hrs of battery life (your mileage may vary).
 But the new XPS 13 has a much better battery life if that is what you are after.

 The new Dell XPS 17 offers good upgradability with 2 ram slots and 2 M.2 NVMe slots.
 But unfortunately the Killer Wi-Fi card is baked on the motherboard.

 Dell has offered a whole new kind of laptop with its XPS 17.
-We haven’t seen any laptop so far offering such power to size ratio.
-If you are creative or professional and want a desktop replacement and don’t want to cut corners in portability, then new Dell XPS 17 is absolutely for you.
+We haven’t seen any laptops so far offering such a power to size ratio.
+If you are creative or professional and want a desktop replacement and don’t want to cut corners in portability, then Dell XPS 17 is absolutely for you.

 - ASUS TUF A15 (2020) || The Best Budget Gaming Laptop?

 - Best Budget Gaming PC under $500 (Mid 2020)